yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 ''note: This sets TimeZome to GMT+1''

-If you want to use a TimeClient to Syncronize, use rdate for that.
+If you want to use a TimeClient to Syncronize, use rdate for that (Note: rdate uses port 37/tcp on remote host).
 Create a file in /etc/init.d/ called S51rdate, with the contents:

 {{{
 #!/bin/sh